-Given that Eqs 2 through 6 are probabilistic (i.e., P is a variable), our artificial-data approach can be used to infer a probability distribution of abandonment ages from a set of measured surface ages.
-We illustrate the steps involved in applying Eqs 2 through 6 and the Matlab script to real data in Fig. 7.
+Given that Eqs.
+(2) through (6) are probabilistic (i.e. P is a variable), our artificial-data approach can be used to infer a probability distribution of abandonment ages from a set of measured surface ages.
+We illustrate the steps involved in applying Eqs.
+(2) through (6) and the MATLAB script to real data in Fig. 7.

 To solve for τ at a discrete probability value (P), T is first calculated with Eq.
-6 and τ is then calculated using Eq.
-2, with parameters defined in Eqs 3 through 5 (Fig. 7a).
+(6) and τ is then calculated using Eq.
+(2), with parameters defined in Eqs.
+(3) through (5) (Fig. 7a).
 These discrete values of τ can be converted into a probability distribution by calculating the density of P within fixed increments of τ .
-For example, in Fig. 7a 50% of the probability of abandonment falls within a relatively small window of time (the light blue bar for P = 0.5), whereas a longer window of time is required to contain an additional 45% of the probability of abandonment (the light pink bar for P = 0.95).
+For example, in Fig. 7a, 50% of the probability of abandonment falls within a relatively small window of time (the light blue bar for P = 0.5), whereas a longer window of time is required to contain an additional 45% of the probability of abandonment (the light pink bar for P = 0.95).
 Thus, the density of P is greater within the window τ for P = 0.5, and this density diminishes as τ and P increase.
-The Matlab script (provided as supplementary information) enables determination of the continuous probability distribution of τ .
-After generating artificial data based on T0 ages and a duration of deposition T1 (from Eq.
-6), the script calculates the density of T2 within fixed increments of T3.
-If the sampled surface ages are known with exact precision, then the resulting distribution of surface-abandonment ages (Fig. 7a).
+The MATLAB script (provided in the Supplement) enables